pierre-rouleau/pel/doc/pel-manual.rst

 :PEL Key Prefix: *none*

-PEL provides access to the key-chord library when the ``pel-use-key-chord`` user option is set to either **t** or to **use-from-start**.
+PEL provides access to the `key-chord`_ external library when the ``pel-use-key-chord`` user option is set to either **t** (to activate key-chords when the key-chord-mode is ttuned on) or to **use-from-start** (to activate the key-chord mode and all defined global key-chords when Emacs starts).

+If you set the ``pel-use-key-seq`` suer option to **t**, PEL also provides access to the `key-seq`_ external library and allow you to identify your *key-chord* to be a *key-seq* instead.

+A *key-chord* is two characters typed simultaneously quickly or the same key typed twice quickly that trigger a specified action.
+The action may be inserting some other text, moving the piint, executing a specified function or executing a specified Emacs command expressed as an Emacs Lisp lambda expression.
+The *key-chord* can be made of any ASCII printable characters and ASCII control characters.
+These keys nmust be type quickly; the order into which they are typed does not matter.

+For some fast typist using two keys that might be inside normal words in one order but not the other, it might be interesting to be able to specify the key order for a special action.
+This is what `key-seq`_ does: it imposes an oorder for the 2 characters tyoped quickly.
+Different order is not triggerring the special action.
+Note that *key-seq* only accepts ASCII printable characters (ie. in the range decimal 32 to 26 inclusive.)

+Both *key-chord* and *key-seq* can be global, where they are always accessible in Emacs, and mode-specific.
+A mode specific *key-chord* or *key-seq* is only available in buffers where the specific mode is active.
+For mode-specific *key-chord* or *key-seq*, PEL schedule the loading of the definitions when the file identifying the mode is loaded in Emacs.

+With PEL, you define the *key-chord* and *key-seq* via customization.
+They are stored inside the ``pel-key-chords`` user option.

 PEL provides a set of key-chords by default which you can modify via the Emacs customize buffer for the **pel-pkg-for-key-chord** customize group.
+These also provide examples of how to specify your own key-chords or key-seqs.

 PEL provides the ``<f11> <f1> K`` key binding to quickly access this customize group and the ``<f11> M-K`` binding to toggle the key-chord-mode on and off.